HadrienG2/udipe/README.md

   interface.
-- `udipe-setup` is a system administration utility that can be used to automatically apply the system configuration tuning that a `libudipe`-based application needs.
+- `udipe-setup` is a system administration utility that can be used to automatically apply the system configuration tuning that a `libudipe`-based application needs for optimal performance.
 It comes with a matching `udipe-setup.service` systemd service that lets you automatically reapply this tuning on every system boot.

 Find out more in [the documentation](https://udipe-20b9cf.pages.in2p3.fr/).